 John's early career is also obscure.
 Nothing is known of him prior to his marriage in 1793 to Mary VICKERS, whose father, Joseph VICKERS, was a Silk Manufacturer.
 This might suggest that our John had found his new wife in the milieu of the silk trade in Dublin, but it does not prove that he worked in that industry himself, although the possibility does exist.

-However, in the FISHER MSs of Diocese of Dublin Marriage licenses, Volume VII, at page 115 [N.L.I., digitalised Ms Sources], the license dated 2 December 1793 was for John PIGOTT, of Dublin, Servant, and Mary VICKERS, of St Catherine's Parish.
+However, in the FISHER Manuscripts, his abstracts of Diocese of Dublin Marriage licenses, Volume VII, at page 115 [N.L.I., digitalised Ms Sources], the license dated 2 December 1793 was for John PIGOTT, of Dublin, Servant, and Mary VICKERS, of St Catherine's Parish.

 Evidently John was in service, but whether that was residential service or otherwise is unknown.
 This would account for John's name not appearing in any Dublin Directories over this period.
 It is likewise not yet known whether John's service was domestic or commercial, nor whether with a family or with a Merchant or a Tradesman.
 Scans of Dublin Deeds for this period might just show him up as witness to deeds of his employer.